|Course #||Credit Hours||Course Name

 Personal and Individual Attention from Experience and Caring Faculty

-Among the excellent faculty and students of the College of Science, Technology and Mathematics, students will have many opportunities for distinction.
+Among the excellent faculty, students will have many opportunities for distinction.
 Students will have relatively small classes, focused attention and guidance from their professors and opportunities for advanced research responsibilities, which are important features not standard at larger universities.

 Opportunities for Involvement

 Students have advantages and opportunities within AB’s campus community to develop interpersonal communication and organizational skills, and to become more confident about meeting and directing people.
 Experiences in social and service groups, in student government, student publications, or in musical and theatrical presentations can contribute to a student’s personal and professional growth.
-The College of Science, Technology and Mathematics has opportunities for involvement through the Outdoor Club, ZAG (Zetta Alpha Gamma) Science Club, as well as luncheons and picnics.
+Students have opportunities for involvement through the Outdoor Club, ZAG (Zetta Alpha Gamma) Science Club, as well as luncheons and picnics.

 Program of Study